alexirpan/alexirpan.github.io/_posts/2015-08-20-simulating-a-biased-coin-with-a-fair-one.markdown

 {: .centered }

-With the convention that the root is level $$0$$, children of the root are level $$1$$, and so on down, let the *weight* of a node be $$1/2^{\text{level}}$$.
+With the convention that the root is level $$0$$, children of the root are level $$1$$, and so on, let the *weight* of a node be $$1/2^{\text{level}}$$.
 Equivalently, the *weight* is the probability the algorithm reaches that node.

-For a given algorithm and $$p$$, the expected number of flips is the expected number of edges traversed in the computation tree, which is the expected number of vertices visited ignoring the root.
+For a given algorithm and $$p$$, the expected number of flips is the expected number of edges traversed in the algorithm's computation tree.
+On a given run, the number of edges traversed is the number of vertices visited, ignoring the root.
 By linearity of expectation,

 $$
 E[flips] = \sum_{v \in T, v \neq root} \text{weight}(v)
 $$

+To be correct, an algorithm must end at a success node with probability $$p$$.
-For the algorithm to be correct, the sum of weights for all leaf nodes labeled success must be $$p$$.
-For $$p$$ with infinitely long binary decimal expansions, any correct algorithm we must have an infinitely deep computation tree.
-If the tree had finite depth $$d$$, any leaf node weight would be a multiple of $$2^{-d}$$, and it would be impossible to have the success weights sum to $$p$$.
+Thus, the sum of weights for success nodes must be $$p$$.
+For $$p$$ with infinitely long binary expansions, we must have an infinitely deep computation tree.
+If the tree had finite depth $$d$$, any leaf node weight would be a multiple of $$2^{-d}$$, and the sum of success node weights would be a finitely long decimal.

 Thus, the computation tree must be infinitely deep.
 To be infinitely deep, every level of the tree (except the root) must have at least 2 nodes.
-Thus, a lower bound on the expected number of fliips is
+Thus, a lower bound on the expected number of flips is

 $$
 E[flips] \ge \sum_{k=1}^\infty 2 \cdot \frac{1}{2^k} = 2